RohanNero/avs-depeg-demo/README.md

 3. Anyone interacts with the `DepegServiceManager` to create a task using relevant input data.
    - `createNewTask()`
    - Inputs a timestamp at which a stablecoin depegged, operators can define the exact timeframe in their responses.
-4. An AVS monitoring the contract events can perform computation to validate or invalidate the task by responding to it.
+4. An operator monitoring the contract's task events can perform computation to validate or invalidate the task by responding to it.
    - `respondToTask()`
    - This can be aggregated BLS signatures from multiple operators if we require **z** signatures for a response.